 As mentioned above, lender standards apply to VA loans, but overall the Department of Veterans Affairs the VA construction loan borrower to use a licensed general contractor that is on a VA approved list.
 You may find that some lenders will not permit the borrower to do her own work on the home, or you may find that other restrictions or additional considerations apply.

-Please note that investor guidelines for the FHA and VA One-Time Close Construction Program only allows for single family dwellings (1 unit) – and NOT for multifamily units (no duplexes, triplexes or fourplexes).
+Please note that investor guidelines for the FHA, VA and USDA One-Time Close Construction Program only allows for single family dwellings (1 unit) – and NOT for multi-family units (no duplexes, triplexes or fourplexes).
+In addition, the following homes/building styles are not allowed under these programs: Kit Homes, Barndominiums, Log Cabin Homes, Shipping Container Homes, Stilt Homes, Solar (only) or Wind Powered (only) Homes.

 - Send your first and last name, e-mail address, and contact telephone number.